RealityETH/subjectivocracy/interactions.md

                     GovToken.transfer(Charlie, 200)
 ```
 Next step:
-* The question can be recreated on each chain, [Recreate a question after a fork](recreate-a-question-after-a-fork)
+* If the question is still relevant it can be begun again on either chain or both.

 ### Buy Accumulated Tokens by burning GovTokens